 We finance our operations primarily through royalty and other license-related revenues, public and private placements of debt and equity securities, interest income on invested capital and revenues from pharmaceutical and medical device product sales.
 We currently have 19 full-time employees at PDL managing our intellectual property, our asset acquisitions, operations and other corporate activities as well as providing for certain essential reporting and management functions of a public company.
-In addition, we have 18 full-time employees at our operating subsidiary, Noden, who manage Noden's business and operations, and 73 full time employees at our operating subsidiary, LENSAR, who manage the medical device business and operations.
+In addition, we have 15 full-time employees at our operating subsidiary, Noden, who manage the Pharmaceutical segment business and operations, and 73 full time employees at our operating subsidiary, LENSAR, who manage the Medical Devices segment business and operations.

-Our future capital requirements are difficult to forecast and will depend upon many factors, including our ability to identify and acquire pharmaceutical products or companies, the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, the resources we devote to developing and supporting our products and other factors.
+Our future capital requirements are difficult to forecast and will depend upon many factors, including our ability to identify and acquire pharmaceutical products or companies, the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, the resources we devote to developing and supporting our products and those of our strategic partners through additional investments and other factors.
 Additionally, we will continue to evaluate possible acquisitions of new pharmaceutical products or companies, which may require the use of cash or additional financing.

 The general cash needs of our Pharmaceutical, Medical Devices and Income Generating Assets segments can vary significantly.
-In our Pharmaceutical segment, cash needs tend to be driven primarily by material purchases and anticipated near-term capital expenditures.
-In our Medical Devices segment, the primary factor determining cash needs is the funding of our operations and enhancing our product offerings.
+In our Pharmaceutical segment, cash needs tend to be driven primarily by material purchases and capital expenditures.
+In our Medical Devices segment, the primary factor determining cash needs is the funding of our operations and enhancing our product offerings through research and development.
 The cash needs of our Income Generating Assets segment tend to be driven by legal and professional service fees as well as the funding of potential repurchases of our common stock.

-We had cash and cash equivalents in the aggregate of \$366.3 million and \$394.6 million at March 31, 2019 and December 31, 2018, respectively, representing a decrease of \$28.3 million.
+We had cash and cash equivalents in the aggregate of \$284.9 million and \$394.6 million at June 30, 2019 and December 31, 2018, respectively, representing a decrease of \$109.6 million.
 The decrease was primarily attributable to:

-- the repurchase of common stock for \$44.3 million, partially offset by - proceeds from royalty right payments of \$12.6 million and - cash flows from operating activities of \$4.5 million
+- the repurchase of common stock for \$71.3 million, - the investment in Evofem of \$60.0 million, and - cash used for operating activities of \$8.2 million, partially offset by - proceeds from royalty right payments of \$32.7 million.

 On September 24, 2018, we announced that our board of directors authorized the repurchase of issued and outstanding shares of our common stock having an aggregate value of up to \$100.0 million pursuant to a share repurchase program.
-Repurchases under this share repurchase program will be made from time to time in the open market or in privately negotiated transactions and funded from our working capital.
-The amount and timing of such repurchases will depend upon the price and availability of shares, general market conditions and the availability of cash.
-Repurchases may also be made under a trading plan under Rule 10b5-1, which would permit shares to be repurchased when we might otherwise be precluded from doing so because of self-imposed trading blackout periods or other regulatory restrictions.
-All shares of common stock repurchased under this share repurchase program are expected to be retired and restored to authorized but unissued shares of common stock.
-The Company repurchased 13.1 million shares of its common stock under this share repurchase program during the three months ended March 31, 2019, for an aggregate purchase price of \$44.4 million, or an average cost of \$3.38 per share, including trading commissions.
-Since the inception of this share repurchase program through March 31, 2019 the Company has repurchased 21.8 million shares for an aggregate purchase price of \$69.9 million, or an average cost of \$3.21 per share, including trading commissions.
-The program may be suspended or discontinued at any time without notice.
+We repurchased 8.0 million shares of our common stock under this share repurchase program during the three months ended June 30, 2019, for an aggregate purchase price of \$26.0 million, or an average cost of \$3.27 per share, including trading commissions.
+Since the inception of this share repurchase program through June 30, 2019 we have repurchased 29.7 million shares for an aggregate purchase price of \$95.9 million, or an average cost of \$3.22 per share, including trading commissions.